huangtonyj/Breakout-Webcam/README.md

 ## Features in the Pipeline:

-* Improve model prediction accuracy by
+* Train a more accurate model by
     * Training with both a dark and bright background.
     * Sampling from a diverse set of skin toned players.
 * Visual/Audio cue that hand was out of webcam frame.